SPHERE-PPL/Contest-Example-Mpox/README.md

 This competition has its own repository with pre-prepared data (found in the data folder) and a template report (demo_analysis.qmd) which showcases how to load the data, perform analyses and then export results into the correct format.
 There is also be a folder for any additional scripts that are required.

-For this example competition, we are looking to forecast monthly regional case numbers for the 6 WHO regions (African, Eastern Mediterranean, European, Region of the Americas, South-East Asia, Western Pacific) for the x months following the end of the collected data.
+For this example competition, we are looking to forecast monthly regional case numbers for the 6 WHO regions (African, Eastern Mediterranean, European, Region of the Americas, South-East Asia, Western Pacific) for the remainder of 2024 (August-December).

 ## Joining the Competition & Getting Started

-Here we will need details of how to fork the repo / download the data and then a brief intro to the .qmd reporting.
+The competition repo can be found here: [Competition-Example-Mpox](https://github.com/TuringPPL/Competition-Example-Mpox).

+The simplest way to get started is to fork this repo and then clone it onto your local machine.
+This will allow the organisers to see the forks and keep track of entrants.
+Alternatively, you can download the repo manually and get started.
+Each entry must be uploaded to a public github repo to be considered (see Rules below)

 ## Rules

 -   Any coding languages are allowed but all analyses must be reproducible by the panel.
 -   All entries must be loaded into a public Github repo.
 -   All entries must follow the submission formats outlined below.
-- All entries must include a 500-1000 word report to accompany any analyses.
-This can be as a seperate PDF or incorporated into a quarto/jupyter notebook.
+-   All entries must include a max 1000 word report to accompany the forecast analyses.
+This can be as a separate PDF/hmtl or incorporated into a quarto/jupyter notebook.

 ## How to Submit

+We are in the process of building back-end architecture to automatically find all forked repos and enter them into the competition but in the interim, please send an email to jtyler\@turing.ac.uk with a link to the public github repo.

+The forecast estimates must be submitted as a csv with the name `Mpox_forecast.csv` and contain three columns: WHO region, month start date and Estimate (see example in the repo).
+The accompanying report should be titled `Mpox_report` and be in a format outlined in the Rules.

 ## Connect with the Community